-2019 was the ninth year of the Geology Group, which morphed from a Geology Study Group run by Kitty Reed (paleontology and scientific editing) and her husband Gerry Thorsten (Quaternary Geology) under the auspices of the Port Townsend Marine Science Center (2001-2009).
-After Gerry’s passing in 2009, Kitty and Michael Machette (a newcomer to PT) decided to recast the Group’s activities and electronic presence starting with Pat Pringle’s dendrochronlogy talk in January 2011.
+2019 was the ninth year of the Geology Group, which morphed from a Geology Study Group run by Kitty Reed (paleontology and scientific editing) and her husband Gerry Thorsten (Quaternary Geologist) under the auspices of the Port Townsend Marine Science Center (2001-2009).
+After Gerry’s passing in 2009, Kitty and Michael Machette (a newcomer to Port Townsend) decided to recast the Group’s activities and online presence starting with Pat Pringle’s dendrochronlogy talk in January 2011.
 Since then, we formed an advisory committee to run our activities (see Board of Advisors).
-Recently, we’ve seen growth, expansion, and unbridled success at bringing college-level Earth Science lectures and field excursions to the Quimper Peninsula.
-Nearly 70 events in 10 years, 10-fold membership growth, and thousands of contacts about earth sciences in the Pacific Northwest and beyond.
+Recently, we’ve seen rapid growth, expansion, and unbridled success at bringing college-level Earth Science lectures and field excursions to the Quimper Peninsula.
+We’ve had nearly 70 events in the past 10 years, 10-fold membership growth, and thousands of contacts about earth sciences in the Pacific Northwest and beyond.

-Over the summer of 2019 we decided to change the name of our group to the Quimper Geological Society, to better reflect our nature and stature in the community (see Our Name Changed).
+Over the summer of 2019 we changed the name of our group to the Quimper Geological Society, to better reflect our scope and stature in the community (see Our Name Changed).
 With this change, we’ve expanded our web presence and are gaining audience at a rapid rate.
-We currently have about 750 email members, at least 50 of which are professional geologists that live in the immediate area.
+We currently have about 800 email members, at least 50 of which are professional geologists that live in the immediate area.
 We are larger and draw more attendance than the Washington Geological Society, a long-lived geoscience group in the Seattle area.
-We have different, but equally important missions: we focus on community outreach whereas they cater to a professional crowd.
+We have different, but equally important missions: we focus on community outreach whereas they cater to a professional Earth Science base.